albertnis/ld2410-configurator/README.md

 ## Usage and compatibility

-LD2410 configurator will soon be hosted online and can be used from any browser that supports the [WebSerial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) (Chrome, Edge or Opera as at time of writing).
-When the site is deployed, usage will look something like this:

-1. Plug your LD2410 into your computer via a serial-to-USB adapter such as CP2102.
+LD2410 is hosted by Cloudflare Pages at [ld2410.albert.nz](https://ld2410.albert.nz).
+It can be used from any browser that supports the [WebSerial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) (Chrome, Edge or Opera as at time of writing).
+Simply go to the site and follow the instructions to get started!
+You will need a serial adapter such as CP2102.
-1. Browse to the site and follow the instructions.

-In the mean time you will need to clone, install and run it locally using the instructions below.
+If you prefer, you can run the tool locally.
+Simply clone, install and run it using the instructions below.

 ## Develop